hmenag1/Machine_Learning/ML_course_project.md

----
-title: "Machine Learning Course Project"
+# Practical Machine Learning Course Project
-author: "Steve Senior"
-date: "17 February 2015"
-output: html_document
----
+Steven Senior

+*18 February 2015*

 ## Summary
 The task for this assignment was to train an algorithm to predict whether a weight lifting exercise was being performed well or not using data from sensors mounted on the participant and weight.
 I describe how I have cleaned the data and narrowed down the variables to be used for prediction.
 I describe my approach to building and testing predictive models.
 I then fit four different models and assess their likely out-of-sample accuracy using two different approaches.